Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 ## Notes

 Don't touch `app.js`, even though it's just an empty file.
-Its existence makes Nodemon happy, and Nodemon is what does the watches your files for changes & fires off new dev builds for hot reloading.
+Its existence makes Nodemon happy, and Nodemon is what watches your files for changes & fires off new dev builds for hot reloading.

 Thanks to [wisnia74](https://github.com/wisnia74/openrct2-typescript-mod-template) for providing the template for this mod and readme.